A Common Sense Guide to help you select the Best Vacuum for your Hardwood Floors! (Updated for 2018)

-On some uprights, you can disengage the brushroll when you transition from carpet to hardwood floors.
+Note: On some uprights, you can disengage the brushroll when you transition from carpet to hardwood floors.
 This arrangement works OK for the large Debris but compromises the cleaning performance of Clingy Dust and Loose Dirt.

 Economy vacuum cleaners tend to have filter compartments that don’t seal around the filter allowing leakage.
-Mid-range to high end models tend to have better fitting injection molded parts and filter compartments that utilize gasketing to prevent leakage.
+Mid-range to high end models tend to have better fitting injection molded parts and filter compartments that utilize a gasketing system to prevent leakage.

 Choose a Vacuum that fits your Unique Flooring Combination and Lifestyle!

-Select the OPTION BELOW that best describes your home’s Flooring!
+Please Select the OPTION BELOW that best describes your home’s Flooring!

-Vacuums for Hardwood Floors ONLY!
+Best Vacuums for Hardwood Floors, ONLY!

-CORDED STICK Vacuums Rated Best for Hardwood Floors
+CORDED STICK Vacuums

 They offer good cleaning performance in a small, easy-to-handle package.